ROOSEVELT COUNTY RURAL TELEPHONE

 Section 5.04.
 Quorum

-The presence in person of a majority of the directors in office shall be required for the transaction of business and the affirmative votes of a majority of the directors present and voting shall be required for any action to be taken, except in situations in which there has been catastrophic death or incapacity as described in Section 5.02.
-In the event of the catastrophic illness or death or other unforeseen circumstances, which results in the unavailability of three or more Board of Directors, then a quorum of the Board shall consist of a majority of the existing directors who are not incapacitated.
+The presence in person of a majority of the directors in office or by telephone conference call shall be required for the transaction of business and the affirmative votes of a majority of the directors present and voting shall be required for any action to be taken, except in situations in which there has been catastrophic death or incapacity as described in Section 5.02.
+In the event of the catastrophic illness or death or other unforeseen circumstances, which results in the unavailability of three or more Board of Directors, then a quorum of the Board shall consist of a majority of the existing Directors who are not incapacitated, or unable to attend due to such unforeseen circumstances, as determined to exist by a majority vote of the Directors then in attendance.
 If less than a quorum be present at a meeting; a majority of the directors present may adjourn the meeting, but shall cause the absent directors to be timely notified of the date, time, and place of the resumption of the adjourned meeting.

 Section 6.01.
 Number and Title